7 Ways to Love Your Neighbor as Yourself

 Christ’s ways are often hard and challenging, and I’ll choose the harder path.
 I’ll be teachable, and I’ll learn.
 I’ll allow my neighbors to challenge my heart without taking offense or becoming bitter.
 I’ll be teachable and moldable.
 I’ll accept constructive criticism as the pathway that draws me closer to Christ.
 I won’t be self-righteous or act like a know-it-all.

 I’ll ask myself hard questions.
 Why do I think the way that I think?
 Why do I behave the way that I behave?
 Was that right?
 Was that Christ-like?
 I won’t accept the status quo and will ask myself if I’m really living in accordance with the teachings of Christ or if I’m confused.

-It’s a common misconception that believers aren’t supposed to judge other believers.
-God calls us to judge other believers and to spur them on to become more Christ-like, but, again, our heart issues often get in the way.
+God calls us to spur others on to become more Christ-like, but, again, our heart issues often get in the way.
 We take it to extremes—we often become self-righteous and judgmental or we refuse to point out areas in others’ lives where God wants to bring freedom and truth.

 I declare that I will love my neighbor by refusing to house a judgmental spirit.
 I refuse to focus on the sin in my neighbor’s life as opposed to the sin in my own.
 I will, however, be bold enough to challenge my neighbor in love and to pray for areas of bondage, pain, injustice, and sin in his life.
 I will love my neighbor by understanding that love doesn’t always feel fuzzy, but often challenges and calls out something greater so that he can experience the fullness of Christ.